jpfreeley/jpfreeley/_posts/2016-10-12-GA-DSI-Project-03.md

 Rather than utilize a train-test-split or other method to extrapolate our predictions, we felt that the best idea would be to consider the zipcodes that had at least 1 store in them (n=362) vs. the zipcodes that had 0 stores in them (n=459).
 In doing so, we are now running our model against zipcodes that can be characterized by the demographic data but do not yet contain a liquor store.

-Once we ran our models and found their predictions we again sourted our results by Total Yearly Sales with the expectation that based on the demographics of the zip code, these were the strongest contenders for opening future stores.
+Once we ran our models and found their predictions we again sorted our results by Total Yearly Sales with the expectation that based on the demographics of the zip code, these were the strongest contenders for opening future stores.

 ![](/images/project-03/final_results.png)